weigertlab/trackastra/README.md

 - `greedy`        (greedy linking with division) - fast, no additional dependencies
 - `ilp`          (ILP based linking) - slower but more accurate, needs [`motile`](https://github.com/funkelab/motile)

-Otherwise, no hyperparameters to choose :)
+Apart from that, no hyperparameters to choose :)

 ```python
 import torch